-Further to the above described top-down approach to narrow the investment universe, the Investment Manager will carry out fundamental analysis and a bottom-up evaluation of companies with the aim of selecting equities of companies with the best intrinsic value relative to their peers.
+In further selecting the equities for investment, the Investment Manager will carry out fundamental analysis and a bottom-up evaluation of companies with the aim of selecting equities of companies with the best financial prospects.
 This analysis is undertaken with overarching ESG considerations being a driver of selection of investments from the Investment Manager, as explained further below under "ESG Integration".
-In this way, the Investment Manager only selects those companies for the Fund's investment universe that show sound fundamentals along with a ESG score, based on the Investment Manager's ESG Rating methodology, described below.
+In this way, the Investment Manager only selects those companies for the Fund's investment universe that show sound fundamentals (e.g., high earnings per share (earnings per share is the portion of a company's profit that is allocated to every individual share of the stock) and strong return on equity (return on equity measures the rate of return that the owners of common stock of a company receive on their shareholding) which both serve as indicators of a company's profitability) along with high ESG scores, based on the Investment Manager's ESG Rating methodology, described below.

-The Investment Manager's fundamental analysis will focus on earning growth, gross and net margins, the structure of the balance sheet, valuation levels, earnings performance and appraisal of a company's management.
+The Investment Manager's fundamental analysis will focus on valuation levels, earnings performance, and appraisal of a company's management (i.e. innovation strategy, professional development).
 In respect of the bottom-up evaluation of companies the Investment Manager will take a long-term assessment of companies and will appraise company characteristics such as:

-- 1. Value to identify attractively valued stocks, the Investment Manager looks at how each stock is valued relative to the market and its peers; - 2.
+- 1. Value: to identify attractively valued stocks, the Investment Manager looks at how each stock is valued relative to the market and its peers. - 2.
 Quality: Quality companies are characterized as companies with durable business models (meaning companies with stable production/manufacturing capabilities and recurring revenues) and sustainable competitive advantages.
-Quality companies tend to have high return of equity, stable earnings that are less correlated with the broad business cycle, and strong balance sheets with low financial leverage: - 3.
-Momentum: Momentum companies are characterized as companies which show a continuing positive stock price trend over certain time horizons; - 4.
+Quality companies tend to have high return of equity, stable earnings that are less correlated with the broad business cycle, and strong balance sheets with low financial leverage. - 3.
+Momentum: Momentum companies are characterized as companies which show a continuing positive stock price trend over certain time horizons. - 4.
 Growth: Growth companies are companies with higher-than-average growth rates in projected earnings.